Wood River Jewish Community: History

 The first Jewish residents of the Wood River Valley included Simon J. Friedman, Simon M. Friedman, Leopold Werthheimer, and other German immigrants following a mining boom in the 1880s.
 After a mining bust in the 1890s, most Jewish residents left the valley until the 1950s and 60s, when the success of the Sun Valley Resort attracted Jews once again to settle in the region.

 A growing Jewish community, alternatively named the WRJC and “Temple Beth Baldy” after Bald Mountain, celebrated Shabbat and holidays in living rooms and local restaurants including the Sun Valley Lodge.
 A congregation was formally established in 1983 by Helen and Ben Goldberg, Carlyn Ring, Naomi Fine, and Steven Luber in the Goldberg home.

 In 1989, the WRJC received a 150-year-old Torah scroll that had survived the Holocaust in Czechoslovakia.
 An ark designed by Ketchum-based artist David Hurd was dedicated in 1998 and the Torah scroll was restored in 2003.

 Clergy

 Building

 In the 1990s, the WRJC held Jewish religious services in Ketchum’s Presbyterian Church of the Bigwood.
 In the early 2000s, the congregation began holding services at the St. Thomas Episcopal Church.

-In 2020, the WRJC announced the construction of a permanent synagogue in Sun Valley’s Elkhorn neighborhood, which will be the third synagogue in Idaho after Congregation Ahavath Beth Israel in Boise and Temple Emanuel in Pocatello.
+In 2023, the WRJC opened a permanent synagogue in Sun Valley’s Elkhorn neighborhood, which is the third synagogue building in Idaho after Congregation Ahavath Beth Israel in Boise and Temple Emanuel in Pocatello.